Intermittent fasting is as effective as counting calories, new study finds

 Intermittent fasting has taken off in popularity in recent years as an alternative to more traditional weight loss advice, including counting calories, which can be cumbersome and hard to sustain for some people.

-The practice — also called time-restricted eating — can take different forms, but typically people limit when they eat to a specific window of time, often around six to eight hours.
+Intermittent fasting can take different forms.
+One approach — called time-restricted eating — limits when people eat to a specific window of time, often around six to eight hours.

 A study published Monday may have an answer.